home-assistant/home-assistant.io/source/_posts/2023-07-20-year-of-the-voice-chapter-3.markdown

 ### Silence Detection

-Both "push to start speaking" and continuous mode will use silence detection in Home Assistant to detect the end of each voice command.
+ESPHome's new voice modes use Home Assistant to detect the end of each voice command.
 In your device's configuration, you can now adjust how much silence is needed with "Finished speaking detection":

 <p class='img'>
 <img src="/images/blog/2023-07-20-year-of-the-voice-chapter-3/esphome_config.png" alt="Configure silence detection for your ESPHome voice assistant" />